HasinduLanka/InspectGo/Task.md

 ## Many websites do not allow scanning with tools like this

-Many websites block HTTP requests from non-browser clients to prevent scam, making many website links appear broken.
+Many websites block HTTP requests from non-browser clients to prevent scams, making many website links appear broken.
 I solved this issue by setting custom HTTP headers on requests to disguise as a web browser.

 However, this is only used to analyze external links on a web page.
 Directly scanning a protected website is disabled due to possible legal reasons.